nkolban/duktape-esp32/docs/classes.md

 `request(options, [callback])`

 The options is an object controlling the request being made.
 It contains:
-* address - The address to call (DNS or dotted decimal).
+* `host` - The address to call (DNS or dotted decimal).
-* method - The method to pass in the request.
+* `method` - The method to pass in the request.
 This is optional.
 If not supplied then `GET` is assumed.
 Valid values are:
   * GET
   * POST
-* path - The URL path.
+* `path` - The URL path.
 This is optional.
 If not supplied then `/` is assumed.
-* port - The port number.
+* `port` - The port number.
 This is optional.
 If not supplied then `80` is assumed.
+* `headers` - An object that contains name/value properties.
+The name of a property will be used as an HTTP header name in the outgoing request while its value will be used as the value of the corresponding header.

 Example:
 ```